 What is Data Storytelling?

-As discussed in our Client Reporting eBook, data storytelling is the process of taking raw data, analyzing it, and communicating its significance to clients.
-This is accomplished with the helpof three core components:
+Data storytelling is the process of taking raw data, analyzing it, and communicating its significance to clients.
+This is accomplished with the help of three core components:

 Visualization: Data visualization is a graphical representation of data that uses graphs, charts, and other visual elements to convey information.
-Data visualization is key in both discovering and communicating underlying trends, patterns, and outliers in a given dataset.
-Ultimately, the goal of visualization is to uncover trends that may have otherwisebeen missed with a standard spreadsheet and convey that information in a comprehensible way.
+Data visualization tools are key in both discovering and communicating underlying trends, patterns, and outliers in a given dataset.
+Ultimately, the goal of visualization is to uncover trends that may have otherwise been missed with a standard spreadsheet and convey that information in a comprehensible way.

 Combining these three elements in your client reporting allows you to build a level of trust and transparency by communicating results in a way that anyone can understand, regardless of technical expertise.